 You can purchase study guides, which range in price from free to well over $1,500.
 These are worth any investment.

 Take our FREE NATE practice exam.

 How Much Do NATE Technicians Make?

-HVAC technicians earned $30,610-$77,920 in 2019, according to the Bureau of Labor Statistics.
+HVAC technicians earned an average of $53,410 in 2020, according to the Bureau of Labor Statistics.
 With NATE certification, you can expect to earn more than a non-certified tech in this range, thanks to your extra qualification.